The Story-Behind-the-Story of

 Glory! to the Flowers

-Watching the video, I sensed I would be writing a book for children (of all ages) that celebrated flowers and the work of Edward Bach, flower essence pioneer.
+Watching the video, I sensed I would be writing a book for children that celebrated flowers and the work of Edward Bach, flower essence pioneer.
 I also knew that I wanted the word Glory! in the title of this book, and that I wanted to write an extensive, lyrical, simple-to-understand author's note about Bach and essences and flowers.
-That was the extent of the inspiration.
+That was the extent of my intention.

-I did find an illustrator, a wonderful one, though right from the first, we began to experience some logistical challenges.
+I found a wonderful illustrator, though right from the first we experienced logistical challenges.

-After reading my books, Cara wanted to meet.
-We did this one afternoon in a cubicle in her school— Cara in black leather jacket, ears dripping earrings, face smooth and pale, lips dark, hair pointed upright in various places, I in flowered skirt and long hair and no makeup.
-Despite the differences in our appearance, we clicked!
+Cara wanted to meet.
+We did this one afternoon in a cubicle in her school—Cara in black leather jacket, ears dripping earrings, face smooth and pale, lips dark, hair pointed upright in various places, Me?
+Flowered skirt, flowing shirt, long hair and no makeup.
+Despite the differences in our appearance, we were a match.

-We decided mutually with full support of parents and teachers that Cara would come to my cabin in the woods once a month where we would play music, eat good food and write and draw and walk and learn from each other.
+We decided, with full support of Cara’s parents and teachers, that Cara would come to my cabin in the woods once a month where we would play music, eat good food and write and draw and walk and learn from each other.

-In the meantime, Glory's illustrator and I amicably parted company.
-As with Roots of Peace, again I was missing an illustrator.
-I raised my eyes to heaven and wondered when another would appear.
-But there she had been all along, or so I saw when I began to see Cara at work with her colors in her free and easy, but distinctive, style, the more I realized my illustrator had been with me all along.
+Meanwhile, Glory's illustrator and I amicably parted company.
+As with Roots of Peace, again I was without.
+I raised my eyes to heaven, wondering when another illustrator would appear.
+Yet the more I saw Cara at work with her colors and her free and easy, but distinctive, style, the more I realized my illustrator had been with me all along.

-And so began a dance between us—creative and smooth and joyful.
-I paid Cara good money to do the book.
+So began a dance between us—creative and smooth and joyful.
+I paid Cara good money to illustrate.
 She was worth it.
 As I said in my Glory! bio, "Every book I write is born with all art vividly ablaze in my mind's eye.
 Cara has understood this and welcomed input. . .
-With unflagging momentum, she's steered the artwork course we've plotted—this, exquisite evidence of her bedrock confidence.
+With unflagging momentum, she steered the artwork course we plotted—this, exquisite evidence of her bedrock confidence.
 No one, of any age, could have been more consistently responsible or encouraging."

-These qualities were essential when disasters struck during the printing process.
-Glory! was nine months late making its way into our hands.
-Cara was supportive during this "slow' time even though she'd dreamed of the book coming out before the first snowfall!
+These qualities were essential when troubles struck—twice—during the printing process.
+Glory! was months late making its way into our hands.
+Cara was supportive during this "slow" time even though we’d dreamed of the book coming out in early spring.

 Looking back, I hardly remember the printing constraints.
-More important is my friendship with Cara.
-Certainly, she is a model for others.
-It's Cara's hope that all young people might be ". . . totally fearless and true to themselves doing what they love to do."
+More important was my friendship with Cara.
+Certainly, she was a model for others.
+It was Cara's hope that all young people be ". . . totally fearless and true to themselves doing what they love to do."

 E-mail maggie for permission.